 My first tip: buy a membership online before you go.
-It’s only about $5 more than regular admission, which you’d have to pay for parking anyway.
+It’s only about $5 more than regular admission, which you’d end up paying in parking fees anyway.
 We showed the parking attendant a PDF receipt on the iPhone and it worked just fine.
 Then at the entrance, you can skip the ticket lines and show that same PDF at the turnstiles inside.
 Visit the Membership desk to get your membership card, and use that for a discount at the shops and cafe.
 And now you can visit again and again, all year long!

 We took all 3 tours.
 One goes to historic mission control, one to modern mission control, and one to an astronaut training center.
 All three tours conclude with a stop at Rocket Park, which features a Saturn V rocket.
 A neat thing about visiting the mission control rooms: the galleries you sit in were not built for tourists — these are the same galleries used by astronauts’ families, heads of state, and other VIPs during launches and missions!

 On the drive to Alamogordo, we passed a sign for a Space Murals Museum—on the NASA Road exit.
 How could we pass that up?!